ManyAsset/CODMayaTools/README.md

 * Cosmetic bones for use in Black Ops 3

 ## Requirements:
-* Call of Duty Maya Tools is a plugin for Autodesk's Maya tool and designed for [Autodesk Maya 2022](http://autodesk.com/maya) or later
+* Call of Duty Maya Tools is a plugin for Autodesk's Maya and designed for [Autodesk Maya 2022](http://autodesk.com/maya) or later

 ## Installation:
   Head this directory `Documents\maya\VERSION\scripts`, Drag and drop all files from zip. if you already have a `userSetup.mel`, open it and paste this `python("import CoDMayaTools");` then save!